The ad that the Big Pet food companies are trying to banGuy Blaskey 11 January 2019

 Pooch & Mutt has received threats to force them to remove the ad from the MPMA (Metal Packaging Manufacturers Association) presumably triggered by Big Pet Food Companies that dominate the market with canned dog food.

 Guy Blaskey, founder of Pooch & Mutt said, “This is not the first time we have received threats around our marketing.
 Last year we had to remove a page from our website informing people about the truth behind Baker’s ingredients, such as the fact that it contains crushed insects.
-We did not have to remove this because it wasn’t true, it is true.
+We did not have to remove this because it is true.
 We had to remove it as Nestle used a loophole in the advertising laws to get the ASA to see what we saw as an informative piece of journalism, as a piece of comparative advertising.

 The latest campaign for our wet food cartons urges customers to ‘Ditch the Can.
 Help the Planet’, as cartons are proven to be 80% more environmentally friendly than cans.
 It’s disappointing to get threats from MPMA.
 This is probably the least controversial campaign that we have done.
 If I was running one of these companies and losing millions in sales year on year I’d spend more time getting my own house in order.
 It’s almost a compliment that they consider us such a threat”.